Locations

 Scenario 2: SAP Customer Acquires a Non-SAP Company

-In this scenario, Company A already uses SAP and acquires Company B, which does not use SAP (perhaps B used another ERP or no formal system).
+In this scenario, Company A already uses SAP and acquires Company B, which does not use SAP (possibly because B uses another ERP or no formal system).

-- Affiliate Usage and True-Up: Most SAP license agreements allow the licensee and its majority-owned affiliates to use the software if they have sufficient licenses purchased for those users.
-When Company B becomes a subsidiary of A (or is merged into), B’s users can legally be given access to A’s SAP system under that affiliate clause without needing a separate contract.
+• Affiliate Usage and True-Up: Most SAP license agreements permit the licensee and its majority-owned affiliates to use the software, provided they have purchased sufficient licenses for those users.
+When Company B becomes a subsidiary of A (or is merged into A), B’s users can be given legal access to A’s SAP system under the affiliate clause without needing a separate contract.
 However, you must ensure you have enough license counts to cover them.
 This typically means conducting a “license true-up” for additional Named Users or additional modules.
 For example, suppose you acquire 200 employees who will now use SAP.
 In that case, you may need to buy 200 more user licenses of the appropriate type (e.g., Employee Self-Service users, Professional users, etc., depending on their role).
 If the acquired business adds new SAP functionality (say, you decide to start using SAP’s Warehouse Management because B has warehouses), you might need to license that module anew.
-The key is to quantify the scope of the increase – number of new users, extra data volume, new SAP modules, etc. – and then purchase the necessary increments, ideally timed with the acquisition.
+The key is to quantify the scope of the increase, such as the number of new users, additional data volume, or new SAP modules, and then purchase the necessary increments, ideally timed with the acquisition.

-- Leverage Contract Terms: Check if your current SAP contract has pre-negotiated pricing for additional users or if it’s under a flexible model.
+• Leverage Contract Terms: Check if your current SAP contract includes pre-negotiated pricing for additional users or if it operates under a flexible model.
 Your contract often lists a price per user or discount tier.
 If acquiring B pushes your total users into a higher bracket (making you a bigger SAP customer), ask for better pricing on the incremental licenses.
 You may already have a discount schedule (e.g., 0–500 users at 40% off, 501–1000 users at 50% off).
 Ensure SAP applies the higher discount if you’ve crossed a threshold.
-Even if not, as a now larger organization, you can negotiate a new discount on the added licenses – SAP’s sales team will see an acquisition as a chance to sell more, so you have some leverage to get volume pricing.
+Even if not, as a now larger organization, you can negotiate a new discount on the additional licenses – SAP’s sales team will view an acquisition as an opportunity to sell more, so you have some leverage to secure volume pricing.

 (Scenario 2 is relatively straightforward since it doesn’t involve contract transfers – it’s mostly about scaling up your existing SAP footprint.
 Still, be cautious: SAP might use the opportunity to pitch a broader deal or even an upgrade to S/4HANA “since you’re expanding anyway.”
 If that aligns with your IT roadmap, it could be worth considering; if not, you can stick to just buying what you need.)